kainino0x/Project7-Compute-Shader-Intro/README.md

 * Performance plots are a good thing.

 ### Questions

+For Part 1, there are two ways to measure performance:
+* Disable visualization so that the framerate reported will be for the the simulation only, and not be limited to 60 fps.
+This way, the framerate reported in the window title will be useful.
+  * Change `#define VISUALIZE` to `0`.
+* For tighter timing measurement, you can use CUDA events to measure just the simulation CUDA kernel.
+Info on this can be found online easily.
+You will probably have to average over several simulation steps, similar to the way FPS is currently calculated.

+**Answer these:**

 * Parts 1 & 2: How does changing the tile and block sizes affect performance?
   Why?